rutemf/1220944_1220772_G01/Docs/Phase1/WP3A-Readers/Ph1-14-SearchReaders/Ph1-14-SearchByName.md

-# WP#3A.13 Get Reader Details
+# WP#3A.14 Get Reader Details
 ## 1. Requirements Engineering
 ### 1.1.
 User Story Description

-As Librarian I want to know a user’s detail given its reader number
+As Librarian I want to search Readers by name

 ### 1.2.
 Customer Specifications and Clarifications